 - If the OS is Win8 or later, Windows Defender is probably good enough for anti-virus, and better than much of the competition. - Once configured, the server should not be vulnerable to exploit programs as these are usually downloaded and triggered by human activity!
 However, to be safe, it is recommended to install an Anti-exploit program such as Malwarebytes.
 The website suggests that Malwarebytes is not free, but as at the time of writing this (May 2018), Malwarebytes successfully reverts to a free version after the 14 days trial.
-This means that it has to be manually run.
+The main 'cost' of the free version is means that it has to be manually executed rather than running automatically in the background.